30 B2B SMS Marketing Examples for 2026

 Fast Lead Follow-Up

-Texting allows your team to send messages within minutes instead of waiting for an email reply.
+Texting allows your team to send targeted messages within minutes instead of waiting for an email reply.
 This creates momentum and increases the chances that the lead will stay engaged and schedule a call.

 Demo and Meeting Reminders